mrvaita/sqlrun.nvim/README.md

 # sqlrun.nvim
 Simple utility to execute SQL queries from within Neovim.
-The result of the query will be displayed in a horozontal split in neovim.
+The result of the query will be displayed in a horizontal split in neovim.
 ### Supported databases
 * Postgresql